ISE-Research/NotebookCU/README.md

 # Predicting the Understandability of Computational Notebooks through Code Metrics Analysis

-This repository contains the source code for a code comprehension predictor service.
+This repository contains the source code for a code comprehension predictor service for computational notesbooks.

 ## Usage